Annual General Meeting

 About the board

-The Board consists of a total of twenty members, headed up by Chair, Dr Roy Bichan (pictured right, top) and Vice-Chair Dr Griff Jones (pictured right, bottom).
+The Board consists of a total of 18 members, headed up by Chair, Dr Roy Bichan (pictured right, top) and Vice-Chair Dr Griff Jones (pictured right, bottom).
 The Board

 meets regularly throughout the year dividing its work between four sub-committees, namely a Finance & Resources Committee, Chair's Committee, Audit & Risk Committee